dotherightthing/kss-node/demo-dotherightthing/README.md

 `.
 This will tell NPM (the Node Package Manager, installed with NodeJS) to install the kss-node dependencies.
 The `-g` ('global') flag tells OS X to copy the files to `/usr/local/lib/node_modules/kss/

+TODO: how to check for updates

 ### B) Per-project set-up

-Please ensure that you have completed (A) Getting started, before starting your project set-up.
+Please ensure that you have completed (A) 'Getting started', before starting your project set-up.

 When setting up a new website, or adding a styleguide to an existing site, there are a few set-up tasks that you need to perform.